epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema.md

 - `attributes` (Attributes List) (see [below for nested schema](#nestedatt--capabilities--attributes))
 - `feature_flag` (String) This capability should only be active when the feature flag is enabled
 - `id` (String) ID for the entity capability
+- `manifest` (List of String) Manifest ID used to create/update the schema capabilility
 - `name` (String) Unique name for the capability
 - `purpose` (List of String)
 - `settings_flag` (Attributes List) This capability should only be active when all the settings have the correct value (see [below for nested schema](#nestedatt--capabilities--settings_flag))